 Headaches are one of the most common presentations to ED and may be primary or secondary.
 Migraine is the most common type of primary headache, but the majority of headaches are benign in nature and require no investigations.
-This is an approach to the child presenting to ED with headaches.
+This is an approach to the child presenting to ED with headaches – if you’re wanting to talk about adults, visit this page instead.
 We want to help you differentiate between those benign ones that just require simple analgesia and reassurance and those that require further investigation.

 Getting a good history about the nature and type of the headache is crucial.
 This will include working out what the course of the headaches are i.e. how frequent they are, when they started, any recent change in frequency.
 Then ask for a description of the actual headache i.e. was there an aura beforehand, where is the pain, how long does it last, what are the associated symptoms (nausea, vomiting, dizziness, visual disturbance, abdominal pain), what are the aggravating and relieving factors?
 It’s important to ask about any neurological signs during the attack e.g. weakness, numbness, loss of sensation.
 Also ask specifically about medications taken and any family history of headache or migraine.

 The examination should focus on looking for causes of headache.
 Most of the time there will be nothing to find.
 It should include include an overall growth and developmental assessment, coupled with a head circumference measurement in a younger child.
 Look for potential secondary causes such as signs of sinusitis, dental problems, otitis media, TMJ dysfunction.
 Whilst fundoscopy in a young child is pretty much impossible without special equipment you must check their blood pressure.
 The core part of the examination will be neurological – cranial nerves, limb examination, gait, and cerebellar examination.

 Know the red flags